What are Diegetic & Non-Diegetic Sound in Film?

 Have a look at this clip:

 Listen to the music, which is composed by Philip Glass.
-You might think, that this is just your typical extra-diegetic off-screen film score, and it certainly seems to start this way.
+You might think this is just your typical extra-diegetic off-screen film score, and it seems to start this way.

-But as the camera shows more of the control room with Ed Harris, we get to see, that it is, in fact, Philip Glass himself, who sits at the piano and plays while Truman sleeps.
+However, as the camera shows more of the control room with Ed Harris, we get to see that it is, in fact, Philip Glass himself who sits at the piano and plays while Truman sleeps.
 The track is called ‘Truman Sleeps’, by the way.

-In the scene, we are taken from the diegesis of the tv-program called “The Truman Show”, which is what is available to the fictional viewers in the movie, to the control room, where Christof (Ed Harris) has the power to “play God” and manipulate the characters in the show.
+In the scene, we are taken from the diegesis of the TV program “The Truman Show,” which is what is available to the fictional viewers in the movie, to the control room, where Christof (Ed Harris) has the power to “play God” and manipulate the characters in the show.

-We are given a “behind the scenes” look of the show, and the transformation of the music from being extra-diegetic off-screen to being diegetic on-screen sound, the director Peter Weir, stresses the fact, that we as the viewers are given a sense of power.
+We are given a “behind the scenes” look at the show and the transformation of the music from being extra-diegetic off-screen to diegetic on-screen sound.
+The director, Peter Weir, stresses that we, as the viewers, are given a sense of power.

-Then there’s the whole question about, what is the reality and what is fake?
+Then there’s the whole question: what is the reality, and what is fake?

-One reality seems real to Truman, one to the viewers of the Truman reality show in the movie, and then there’s us as viewers, the reality of Christof (the almighty producer), and then there’s the reality of us – the viewers – who are watching all of these realities unfold in the movie.
+One reality seems real to Truman, and one to the viewers of the Truman reality show in the movie.
+Then there’s us as viewers, the reality of Christof (the almighty producer), and then there’s the reality of us – the viewers – watching all of these realities unfold in the movie.

-There are a lot of other themes going on in this excellent movie, and the sound design does a good job of reflecting these, but I’ll let you explore more of these in order to keep this article short.
+There are many other themes in this excellent movie, and the sound design does a good job of reflecting these, but I’ll let you explore more of them to keep this article short.

 Second Example: Ferris Bueller’s Day Off (1986) – Opening Scene